gyroflow/gyroflow-docs/docs/cams/red.md

 !!! warning

-	While most RED cameras have the required hardware for gyro logging, not all of them have this feature enabled yet.
+	While most RED cameras have the required hardware for gyro logging, not all of them have this feature enabled.

 Some cameras from RED cinema save motion data, either on a per-frame basis, or asynchronously (faster sample rate).
-This data is supported by Gyroflow in the [development builds](https://gyroflow.xyz/devbuild/)
+This data is supported by Gyroflow.

 Footage from the following cameras are known to contain per-frame motion data: